 Time and time again, California has led the charge to defend health equity.
 Let’s show up and show out for our community’s health!

-Liz is Greenlining’s Bridges to Health Manager.
+Liz is Greenlining’s Health Equity Manager.
 Follow her on Twitter.